 Fieldwork Guide for Researchers in Authoritarian and Challenging Environments

-This guide has been developed by the Authoritarian and Challenging Environments Research Group (ACERG), a sub-group of the Australian Political Studies Association (APSA) which started in 2023.
+This guide has been developed by the Authoritarian and Challenging Environments Research Group (ACERG), a specialist group of the Australian Political Studies Association (APSA) which was established in 2023.
 ACERG was set up to support and promote political research on and in environments where data collection is difficult, with a special focus on in-country fieldwork in authoritarian or conflict-affected places.

-This guide is the product of a two-day ACERG workshop in May 2024 that aimed to fill this knowledge gap.
-Over two-dozen academics with experience of fieldwork in challenging environments were asked to list the main lessons that they had learned in their fieldwork experiences, and to categorise these as they relate to various audiences and activities.
+This guide is the product of a two-day ACERG workshop held in May 2024 that aimed to fill this knowledge gap.
+Over two-dozen academics with experience of fieldwork in challenging environments were asked to list the main lessons that they had learned through their own fieldwork experiences, and to categorise these as they relate to various audiences and activities.
+The guide was updated in July 2025 following feedback from the 2025 ACERG workshop.

 For more information on the guide, please reach out to the Authoritarian and Challenging Environments Research Group.